krishxmatta/personal-website/content/reference/think_by_simon_blackburn.md

 ### Local Scepticisms {#local-scepticisms}

 Skepticism does not have to be global, as in Descartes's case; we can apply it to particular areas.
+There are, however, areas in which skepticism is baffling.
+Bertrand Russell (1872-1970) was skeptic about time, asking how do we know that the world did not come into existence just a few months ago, but "fools" us into thinking it is much older?

+Interestingly, this is scientifically probable.
+Science says that low entropy systems are more improbable.
+As physical systems pass through time, entropy increases.
+It is thus easier for today's disordered world to come into existence than a low-entropy older version of the world.

+### The Moral {#the-moral}

+Knowledge implies both authority and reliability.
+The scenarios posed by both Descartes and Russell make us question our own reliability.
+Despite how outlandish these scenarios may appear to us, we don't really have much way in showing that they're false.
+We can only trust that the way that things appear is the same as that the way that things are.
+Thus, we have discussed problems of knowledge; in the next chapter, we discuss problems of mind.

+## Chapter Two Mind {#chapter-two-mind}